jeebonAI/frontend/install.md

-# Installing jiboni
+# Installing jeebon

-jiboni is a modern, secure, and platform-independent Personal Assistance and Communication Tool (PACT) built with Dioxus and Rust.
-This guide will help you install and run jiboni on different platforms.
+jeebon is a Personal AI Agent built with Dioxus and Rust.
+This guide will help you install and run jeebon on different platforms.

 ## Prerequisites